Introduction to Community Care

 The CDPA'02 sets out that an authority shall take such steps as are reasonably practicable to make information available to carers concerning their right to an assessment.

-Once a person has been assessed as requiring domiciliary services (also known as non-residential services), the trust must exercise its discretion in deciding whether or not to charge for those services.
+Once a person has been assessed as requiring domiciliary care services, the trust must exercise its discretion in deciding whether or not to charge for those services.

 Trusts have discretion to charge for domiciliary services.
 Article 15 (4) of HPSS'72 allows social services to recover any charges the trust considers appropriate in respect of any services provided under Article 15.